axe-api/docs/docs/01-introduction/README.md

 }
 ```

-With this model, you will have all of endpoints for **users** resource. **AdonisX** will create **CRUD** routes for you in the *initialization* and routes will be completely ready to be handled and processed by the shared controller.
+With this model, you will have all of the endpoints for **users** resource. **AdonisX** will create **CRUD** routes for you in the *initialization* and routes will be completely ready to be handled and processed by the shared controller.

-If you execute **adonis route:list** command in your terminal, you can see all routes which has been created by **AdonisX**.
+If you execute **adonis route:list** command in your terminal, you can see all routes which have been created by **AdonisX**.

 ![Adonis Routes](/images/03-routes.jpg)

 All these requests will be handled by **MainController**. **MainController** is a controller which is controlled by **AdonisX**.
 It *handles* requests for all models.
 It is responsible to prepare a *response* for the user by model definitions.
-In model definitions you can decide many things such as *form validation*, *custom middlewares* and *etc*.
+In model definitions, you can decide many things such as *form validation*, *custom middlewares* and *, etc*.

 With AdonisX, you **don't** have to code for all CRUD actions.
 You **don't** have to implement advanced query features.
-The only thing to do is **defining models** and **their relations** between each others.
+The only thing to do is **defining models** and **their relations** between each other.
 That's all! <Emoji code="1f389"></Emoji>

 ## Roadmap

-There are several thing we already done and there are many thing we want to implement in the future.
-If you have any opinion about it, please don't hesitate to open an issue for your brialliant ideas on our [issue page](https://github.com/adonisx/adonisx/issues).
+There are several things we already have done and there are many things we want to implement in the future.
+If you have any opinion about it, please don't hesitate to open an issue for your brilliant ideas on our [issue page](https://github.com/adonisx/adonisx/issues).

 You can see what we've done before and what we will work on in the future;